 I’m looking forward to Mike Michalowicz’ new book coming out in late April entitled, Fix This Next.
 You may remember Mike is the author of Profit First, and he believes this book will be more impactful than Profit First.
 I’ve been using the diagnostic tool described in the book for the past several months and it’s been a great resource to help me understand what I need to focus on in my business.
+One of which is creating cash flow for my ecommerce business.

 What’s the Greatest Challenge in Your Ecommerce Business Bookkeeping?